ncarlier/readflow/README.md

 docker compose up
 ```

+> The default Docker Compose file mounts a passwd file with a `demo` user having `demo` as password.

 ## Configuration

 Readflow configuration is a TOML file that you can specify using the `--config` command line parameter or by setting the `READFLOW_CONFIG` environment variable.